gigvistas/linkedin-pdf-parser/README.rst

 Command:    git push origin tagname

 5. Build the package distribution
-Command: to build that package: tox -e build  # to build your package distribution
+Command:  tox -e build  # to build your package distribution

 6. Publish the package
 Command: tox -e publish -- --repository pypi  # to release your package to PyPI